Zinc: Mining and processing

 The sulfuric acid is regenerated and recycled to the leaching step.

-When galvanised feedstock is fed to an electric arc furnace, the zinc is recovered from the dust by a number of processes, predominantly the Waelz process (90% as of 2014).
+Recycling

+When galvanised steel is fed into an electric arc furnace, the steel is melted but the zinc coating is vaporised and becomes furnace dust; an average steel mill generates tens of thousands of tonnes of dust a year with a zinc content of 15–35%.
+Zinc can recovered from the dust by a number of processes, predominantly the Waelz process (90% in 2014).
+Recycling zinc produces 6.5 tonnes of CO₂ equivalent per tonne of zinc, compared with an average of 3.64 tonnes in the mining process.
+A number of experimental processes aim to increase efficiency, reduce overall energy expenditure, and lower CO₂ production to less than that generated by mining.
+These include the rotary hearth treatment of pelletised zinc containing dust (Kimitsu works, Nippon Steel); the SDHL (Saage, Dittrich, Hasche, Langbein) process, an efficiency modification of the Waelz process; the "DK process" a modified blast furnace process producing pig iron and zinc (oxide) dust from blast furnace dusts, sludges and other wastes; and the PRIMUS process (multi-stage zinc volatilisation furnace).

 Environmental impact

 Refinement of sulfidic zinc ores produces large volumes of sulfur dioxide and cadmium vapor.
 Smelter slag and other residues contain significant quantities of metals.
 About 1.1 million tonnes of metallic zinc and 130 thousand tonnes of lead were mined and smelted in the Belgian towns of La Calamine and Plombières between 1806 and 1882.
 The dumps of the past mining operations leach zinc and cadmium, and the sediments of the Geul River contain non-trivial amounts of metals.
 About two thousand years ago, emissions of zinc from mining and smelting totaled 10 thousand tonnes a year.
 After increasing 10-fold from 1850, zinc emissions peaked at 3.4 million tonnes per year in the 1980s and declined to 2.7 million tonnes in the 1990s, although a 2005 study of the Arctic troposphere found that the concentrations there did not reflect the decline.
 Man-made and natural emissions occur at a ratio of 20 to 1.

 Zinc in rivers flowing through industrial and mining areas can be as high as 20 ppm.
 Effective sewage treatment greatly reduces this; treatment along the Rhine, for example, has decreased zinc levels to 50 ppb.
 Concentrations of zinc as low as 2 ppm adversely affects the amount of oxygen that fish can carry in their blood.

 Soils contaminated with zinc from mining, refining, or fertilizing with zinc-bearing sludge can contain several grams of zinc per kilogram of dry soil.
 Levels of zinc in excess of 500 ppm in soil interfere with the ability of plants to absorb other essential metals, such as iron and manganese.
 Zinc levels of 2000 ppm to 180,000 ppm (18%) have been recorded in some soil samples.